-This report is the Annual Report for the period July 2012-June 2013 by the Taranaki Regional Council on the monitoring programme associated with resource consents held by Stratford District Council (SDC).
+This report is the Annual Report for the period July 2013-June 2014 by the Taranaki Regional Council (TRC) on the monitoring programme associated with resource consents held by Stratford District Council (SDC).
 SDC maintains closed landfills on Victoria Road, Stratford, on Douglas Road, Huiroa, and on Wingrove Road, Pukengahu.
 All of these sites are in the Patea catchment.

-This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by SDC that relate to discharges leachate and stormwater to water from the landfill at Stratford.
+This report covers the results and findings of the monitoring programme implemented by TRC in respect of the consents held by SDC that relate to discharges of leachate and stormwater to water from the landfill at Stratford.

 SDC also maintains closed landfills at Huiroa and Pukengahu.
-These are monitored on a triennial basis and these monitoring programmes were active during the year under review.
+These are monitored on a triennial basis and these monitoring programmes were not active during the year under review.

-One of the intents of the Resource Management Act (1991) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
-Accordingly, the Taranaki Regional Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of the Stratford District Council's use of water, land, and air, and is the 20th report by the Taranaki Regional Council for the landfills managed by the consent holder.
+One of the intents of the Resource Management Act 1991 (RMA) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
+Accordingly, TRC generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
+This report discusses the environmental effects of SDC's use of water, land, and air, and is the 21st report by TRC for the landfills managed by the consent holder.